Go High and Stay Well: 5 Healthy Tips for High Altitude Travel from On Call’s Chief Medical Officer

 According to our Chief Medical Officer, Dr. Michelle Nathan, “The higher you go, the “thinner” the air gets, and when you go too high too fast, your body cannot get the oxygen it needs.”

-2) Go to the doctor—after you’ve done your research and you decide you could be at risk for altitude sickness, book an appointment with your doctor before leave for your trip.
-They may recommend acetazolamide, often marketed under the brand name Diamox, which is the most tried and tested drug for altitude sickness prevention and treatment.
-Depending on your risk factors, some doctors might advise you to pack ibuprofen (effective for relieving altitude-induced headaches) and ginger chews, capsules or tea, which can help quell altitude-induced stomach nausea.
+2) Go to the doctor—after you’ve done your research and decide you could be at risk for altitude sickness, book an appointment with your doctor or a travel medicine clinic before you leave for your trip.
+In particular, people with pre-existing conditions, especially those with heart disease, lung disease, and pregnant women, should see their doctors before traveling to higher elevations.
+Depending on your risk factors, some doctors might advise you to pack ibuprofen (effective for relieving altitude-induced headaches) and ginger chews, capsules, or tea, which can help quell altitude-induced stomach nausea.
+There are also medications that can shorten the time it takes to get used to being at high elevations.
+You can talk to your doctor about the best options for you.

 3) Acclimate slowly—getting acclimated to higher elevations than you’re used to can take anywhere from 1-3 days at a given altitude.
-At the beginning of your trip, consider spending a night or two at an “intermediate” altitude before going higher—for example, instead of flying directly from Boston to La Paz, plan on spending a day or two in say, Valencia first. for example, instead of flying straight from Orlando to the Rocky Mountains, plan on spending a day or two in say, Denver first.
-Also, take it easy for the first 24-48 hours of your trip and plan quieter activities before going all out with higher-intensity endeavors.
+At the beginning of your trip, consider spending a night or two at an “intermediate” altitude before going higher—for example, instead of flying directly from Boston to La Paz, plan on spending a day or two in say, Valencia first.
+Also, take it easy for the first 24 to 48 hours of your trip and plan quieter activities before going all out with higher-intensity endeavors.
 This is easier said than done, but will help avoid headaches (literally) from creeping up on your trip.
 And don’t forget—even everyday activities (like shopping!) at higher altitudes can feel more difficult at first, so take it easy and rest whenever you need it.

 • Headaches

-The good news is, most altitude-induced symptoms are mild and can be avoided by following the tips described above.
+The good news is that most altitude-induced symptoms are mild and can be avoided by following the tips described above.
 However, in the unlikely event these above symptoms become more serious, it’s important to know who you can contact in the event of a medical emergency abroad.
 On Call’s travelers can rest assured that no matter where they are traveling, we can help get them into the hands of appropriate medical care whenever—and wherever–they need it.
+Contact us today to learn more.

 About On Call International: